arthurhammer/alfred-workflows/help/README.md

 ## Improvements

 Ideas for improvements, just for reference.
-The workflow is currently working great for me so I don't have plans to implement these for now.
+The workflow is currently working great for me so I don't have plans to necessarily implement these.

 - Auto-update
 - Option to include/exclude disabled workflows
 - Execute hotkey on enter
 - Search by workflow name, title, subtitle
-- Summary of workflows instead of individual workflow commands

 ## Resources